23 Dec The Rosentreter Foundation’s Logo

 In witness of this letter, sealed with Our Imperial seal attached.
 Given at Our residence, in the pale full moon of the twentieth of August, after the birth of Christ, seventeen hundred and in the seventh and ninetieth, of Our realms, in the five thousand seven hundred and six and fortieth years.

-Tragoutt David Rosentreter – Document As translated by Heidi Heil
+Tragoutt David Rosentreter – Document Translated with thanks by Heidi Heil

 Tragoutt David Rosentreter